jasononeil/hvm/README.md

 ```
 jason@jason-laptop:~$ haxelib run hvm
-The Haxe Version Manager 0.0.1
+The Haxe Version Manager 0.0.2

   --use <version>          Install a version and set it as current.
-  --install <version>      Install a version (if it isn't already).
+  --install <version>      Compile a specific version and add it to the HVM
+                           repo.
+Does not affect the system version.
+  --set <version>          Set an already installed version as current.
 This
-                           fetches any updates in the repo, compiles it, and stores it
-                           in the repo.
-  --set <version>          Set an already installed version as current.
-                           Basically this copies a precompiled binary and standard
+                           copies a pre-compiled binary / stdlib to the appropriate
-                           library to the right location for them to be on the system.
+                           system folder.
   --remove <version>       Remove an installed version.
 Please note this
                            removes it from the HVM repo, it does not affect the
                            currently installed version on the system.
   --reinstall <version>    Remove a version, reinstall, set as current.
-Same
-                           as calling remove, install, set.
-  --list                   List versions that have already been installed and
+  --list                   List all installed versions.
-                           are available to be set.
 ```

 For `version`, you can use any git reference - a branch, a tag, a commit hash, etc.  For example: